 Can I take photos or make recordings of people in public places?

 Generally, taking photos or recordings in public places is allowed.
-The role of the Privacy Act will generally depend on who is taking the photo or making the recording.
+The role of the Privacy Act will generally depend on who is taking the photo or making the recording - whether they are an agency or an individual.

 If you are an individual and you’re taking the photo or making the recording in a personal capacity, this generally won’t be an issue under the Privacy Act.
 However, you should keep in mind that: